-The Secure KVM Switch products allow for the connection of a mouse, keyboard, user authentication device (such as smart card or CAC reader), speaker, and one or two video displays (depending on specific device type) to the Secure KVM Switch, which is then connected to 2, up to 4, or up to 8 separate computers (again depending on specific device type).
+The Secure KVM Switch products allow for the connection of a mouse, keyboard, and one or two video displays (depending on specific device type) to the Secure KVM Switch, which is then connected to 2, up to 4, or up to 8 separate computers (again depending on specific device type).
 The user can then switch the connected peripherals between any of the connected computers using a push button on the front of the device or on the RPS.
 The selected device is always identifiable by a bright orange LED associated with the applicable selection button.

-To interface with connected computers, the Secure KVM Switch products support analog audio output and USB connections for the keyboard, mouse, and user authentication device.
+To interface with connected computers, the Secure KVM Switch products support analog audio output and USB connections for the keyboard/mouse device.
 Depending on model, they support DisplayPort, DVI-I, or HDMI for the computer video display interface.
-The switched peripherals on the console side are analog audio output, USB keyboard and mouse, USB user authentication device, and DisplayPort, HDMI or DVI-I video output (depending on model).
+The switched peripherals on the console side are analog audio output, USB keyboard and mouse, and DisplayPort, HDMI or DVI-I video output (depending on model).

-Separate USB cables are used to connect the keyboard/mouse combination and the user authentication device to the connected computers.
+Separate USB cables are used to connect the keyboard/mouse combination to the connected computers.
 The Secure KVM Switch products supporting DisplayPort convert the DisplayPort video signal to HDMI.
 The HDMI signal inside the KVM will be converted again to DisplayPort signal for output to the connected video display(s) and the AUX channel is monitored and converted to EDID.
 The Secure KVM Switch products also support audio output connections from the computers to a connected audio output device.
 Only speaker connections are supported and the use of an analog microphone or line-in audio device is prohibited.
 The tables below identify the interfaces of the Secure KVM console and computer ports according to model number.